kptdev/kpt/pkg/test/runner/README.md

     used to run the test.
 Default: `render`.
   - `exitCode`: The expected exit code for the command.
 Default: 0.
   - `skip`: Runner will skip the test if `skip` is set to true.
 Default: false.
+  - `skipIfLocal`: Runner will skip the test if the env var IN_CI is "false" or not set.
+Default: false.
   - `sequential`: This test case should be run sequentially.
 Default: false.
   - `runtimes`: If the current runtime doesn't match any of the desired runtimes here, the test case will be skipped.
 Valid values are `docker` and `podman`.